 “Intelligence is the ability to adapt to change” – Stephen Hawkins

 The post-pandemic era will test the true flexibility of brands and their ability to escalate.
-Those which build communication around fundamental messaging and align strategies swiftly, will pierce through and witness enduring growth!
+Those who build communication around fundamental messaging and align strategies swiftly will pierce through and witness enduring growth!